simranketha/simranketha.github.io/_pages/Publications.md

 Successfully attended and completed Neuromatch Academy Summer schools for Computational neuroscience 2021 held by [Neuromatch Academy](https://academy.neuromatch.io/).
 Project titled "Through the Eye of the Principal Component Needle: Using PCA to Understand V1 Responses".

+Attended IndoML Symposium 2021, held from december 16-18, 2021.

+Attended Google Research India Graduate Symposium, held from April 7-10, 2021.

+Attended Indo-French Joint Workshop on Statistics and Artificial Intelligence for Data Science (SAIDS-2020) organized by Centre for Artificial Intelligence and Machine Learning, ISI-Kolkata.

+Attended FDP on Deep learning & its Applications conducted by IT-Warangal.

+Attended FDP on Machine Learning with Business Applications conducted by IIM-Bangalore, India.